 - Instead, we itemize every part of your property.
 Roofs, Windows, Doors, etc. And apply a useful life (not just a broad 27.5 years) to each item.
 This results in a higher depreciation amount.
 As an example, we may increase that depreciation to $2.8M in year one.
 This results in a much larger tax defferal to you.

 Does my Property qualify for Cost Segregation?

 Excluding your primary residence, most real estate that was placed into service after 1986 qualifies for Depreciation.
 Below are some of the most common types of Real Estate that qualify.

 What's the catch?

 Cost Segregation is for anyone who wants to reduce their taxable income.
-It was implemented in TKTK through the JOBS act in order to provider additional tax benefits for Real Estate owners and investors.

 However, cost segregation likely shouldn't be used for people who are planning to sell their property within the next 12 months.